tlswg/tls13-spec/draft-ietf-tls-tls13.md

 premaster secret and decrypt the server's remaining handshake messages.
 The client generates its own sending keys based on the premaster secret and will encrypt the remainder of its handshake messages using those keys and the newly established cipher suite.
-If the server has sent a CertificateRequest message, the client MUST send the Certificate message, though it may contain zero certificates.
-If the client has sent a certificate, a digitally-signed CertificateVerify message is sent to explicitly verify possession of the private key in the certificate.
-Finally, the client sends the Finished message.
+The client then sends the Finished message.

 At this point, the handshake is complete, and the client and server may exchange application layer data, which is